JayCeeCreates/earlygame/README.md

 ## Known Issues
 - Recipes such as copper and flint tools cannot be unlocked for some reason.
 - Some crafting recipes in the vanilla crafting guide are rendered blank; accessing it causes a game crash.
+- Four-sided wood blocks of any variant only produce oak planks.

 Incompatibilities and bugs can be reported in the [issues](https://github.com/JayCeeCreates/earlygame/issues) section.